aws/aws-cdk/packages/aws-cdk-lib/aws-appsync/README.md

 AppSync automatically create a log group with the name `/aws/appsync/apis/<api_id>` upon deployment withlog data set to never expire.
 If you want to set a different expiration period, use the `logConfig.retention` property.

-Also you can choose the log level by setting the `eventLogConfig.Loglevel` property.
+Also you can choose the log level by setting the `logConfig.FieldLoglevel` property.

 For more information, see [Configuring CloudWatch Logs on Event APIs](https://docs.aws.amazon.com/appsync/latest/eventapi/event-api-monitoring-cw-logs.html).